jpcsantana/jpcsantana/README.md

 - 🧑‍💻 Mobile and web applications development in multiple languages
 - 🛜 Experience with network tools and operating systems
 - 🦾 Dynamic problem solver and diligent operator
-- 💼 Currently working on my personal portfolio and professional contact project with [Astra](https://github.com/astra-software), but open to job offers

 ---